-We are usually gone three nights, so we have to plan three meals a day, away from home.
-This may sound like a lot of food, but it really isn’t.
-A typical camping trip menu for us may look like this:
+We are usually gone at least three nights, so we plan three meals a day.
+This may sound like a lot of food, but it really isn’t and we usually do not come home with anything.

-Dessert and Snacks: Lots of fresh fruit and nuts to snack on.
-Usually bring either homemade cookies or maybe homemade marshmallows with the fixings for smores as well as our token creme brulee.
+- Dessert and Snacks: Lots of fresh fruit and nuts to snack on.
+Usually, bring either homemade cookies or maybe homemade marshmallows with the fixings for smores as well as our token creme brulee.

 Do you like to camp?
 Have a favorite campfire recipe you’d like to share?